cloudwalk/android-misc-loglibrary/README.md

 ## Dependencies

-Due to its very fundamental scope, the Log Library was designed to be independent of local or copyrighted packages of any type.
+Due to its very fundamental scope, `io.cloudwalk.loglibrary` was designed to be independent of local or copyrighted packages of any type.

 ## Local publishing